What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 Wire Coat Hanger or Plumbing Snake | Tools to use if both plunging and baking soda/vinegar methods have failed.
 Straighten the wire coat hanger until you have a long thin wire with a hook bent at one end or use the plumbing snake, which is designed specifically for clearing drain clogs. |

-What can I do if my toilet is blocked?
+What should I do if my bathroom is blocked?

-How can I stop my toilet from getting blocked?
+Can I prevent my toilet from getting blocked?

 Additional Information